olexandr-konovalov/gapdays2014/location.md

 ---

 <p class="message">
-  The workshop will take place at the RWTH Aachen.
+  The workshop will take place at the RWTH Aachen University.
 More information will soon be made available.
 </p>